 Less Than 100% of FPL: If your household makes less than 100% of the federal poverty level, you don’t qualify for premium tax credits (“Obamacare subsidies”).
 For a family of three, this amount is less than $21,720.

 However, you’re probably eligible for Medicaid, depending on your state’s rules.
 To learn more, it’s important to apply directly to your state’s Medicaid program.

-More Than 400% of FPL: If your household makes more than 400% of the federal poverty level, you can also consider off-Marketplace insurance on sites Independent Health Agents.
+More Than 400% of FPL: If your household makes more than 400% of the federal poverty level, you can also consider off-Marketplace insurance through independent web brokers like Independent Health Agents.
 For a couple, this amount exceeds $68,960.

 These plans are generally identical to subsidy-eligible plans, generally cost the same, and follow ACA rules.
 But depending on the area, you may find that different insurers offer plans outside the exchange, giving you more options from which to choose.